-1. Constructive Rest
+1. Constructive Rest (Savasana Variation Bent Legs)

-2. Knees to Chest
+2. Knees to Chest (Apanasana)

-4. Warrior II
+4. Warrior II (Virabhadrasana II)

 Once you’re in this shape, Lindsay says you can find a microscopic Cat-Cow pattern to activate and release your pelvic floor muscles.

-5. Wide-Legged Forward Fold
+5. Wide-Legged Forward Fold (Prasarita Padottanasana I)

-6. Wide-Legged Squat
+6. Wide-Legged Squat (Malasana)

 Stand with your feet mat-distance apart, and squat down.
 Press your elbows into your knees, heavy your tailbone, and lift your chest.
-Placing your hands in prayer on your sternum will help you connect to the rise-and-fall of your inhales and exhales.
+Placing your hands together in prayer on your sternum will help you connect to the rise-and-fall of your inhales and exhales.
 You should aim to have a long back here, so you can really open up your pelvic floor.

-7. Reclining Cross-Shin Position
+7. Reclining Cross Shin Position (Supta Sukasana)

 This pose is all about resting and observing.
 Sit at the top of your mat with your legs crossed comfortably, then slowly lie back until you’re resting flat on your mat.
 Close your eyes, rest your arms at your sides, and give yourself a minute (or ten) to decompress and check in with your breath.